sha2nkt/deco/README.md

 ```
 Please adjust the CUDA version as required.

-b.
-Install PyTorch3D from source.
+2. Install PyTorch3D from source.
 Users may also refer to [PyTorch3D-install](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for more details.
 However, our tests show that installing using ``conda`` sometimes runs into dependency conflicts.
 Hence, users may alternatively install Pytorch3D from source following the steps below.
 ```shell